xonsh/xonsh/docs/tutorial_hist.rst

 If history was just a static file, it would be more like a server log than a traditional history file.
 However, xonsh also has the ability to ``replay`` a history file.

-Replaying history allows previous sessions to act as scripts in a new or the same enviornment.
+Replaying history allows previous sessions to act as scripts in a new or the same environment.
 Replaying will create a new, separate history session and file.
 The two histories - even though they contain the same inputs - are then able to be diff'ed.
-Diff'ing can be done through xonsh custom history diff'ing tool, which can help pinpoint differences stemming from the enviroment as well as the input/output.
+Diff'ing can be done through xonsh custom history diff'ing tool, which can help pinpoint differences stemming from the environment as well as the input/output.
 This cycle of do-replay-diff is more meaningful than a traditional, "What did I/it/the Universe just do?!" approach.

-Of course, nothing has ever stopped anyone from pulling unix tools like ``env``, ``script``, ``diff``, and others together to deliver the same kind of capability.
+Of course, nothing has ever stopped anyone from pulling Unix tools like ``env``, ``script``, ``diff``, and others together to deliver the same kind of capability.
 However, in practice, no one does this.
 With xonsh, rich and useful history come batteries included.